Lilianigwegbe/AI-Devs-Crypto-Chatbot/README.md

 -  Provides personalised suggestions without the need of sophisticated algorithms.
 -  "Crypto is risky—always do your own research!" is added as a disclaimer.

+## Collaboration:

+This assignment was completed by a group of five members.
+You can find more details of the group members and their contributions at team/contributions.md.

 ## How It Works

 The chatbot uses a **predefined dataset** that contains information on three cryptocurrencies: